NEAD Non Epileptic Attack Disorder, Edinburgh

 Moving on from NEAD is very personal, it requires a flexible and comprehensive therapy approach including treating the post traumatic elements, and unlearning the negative formative patterns.
 Psychoanalysis, CBT and counselling combined would be a sensible approach.
 No two cases are the same, since the trauma is unique.

-Stuart is experienced in treating NEAD in a range of situations, NEAD is an anxiety related disorder and Stuart trained in this specialty from the start of his career.
+Stuart is experienced in treating NEAD in a range of situations, NEAD is an anxiety related disorder and Stuart trained in this speciality from the start of his career.
+Stuart is a Level I and Level II Certified Trauma Specialist including Complex and Dissociative Disorders.
+He is also a Certified Specialist in the use of Hypnosis, Neurology and Mind-Mody work in Trauma Treatment.